Devilx85/odata-pyq/README.md

 - **DELETE** - Remove entities

 **IMPORTANT!**
-PeeweeODataQuery can be used only with single primary key, compound keys are not yet supported.
+PeeweeODataQuery can be used only with single primary key "id", compound keys are not yet supported.

 ### Advanced Features